Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Related Work

 The main limitation of learning-based approaches is the requirement of a considerable number of appropriately labeled images for training.
 However, pixelwise labeling is time-consuming, and in absence of data not possible at all.
 Also, such learning-based approaches require training data that is statistically representative for the test data, which oftentimes requires to re-train a model on data with different properties.
-In contrast, the proposed approach can be readily deployed to robustly segments cell modules without notable requirements of (potentially manually labeled) training data.
+In contrast, the proposed approach can be readily deployed to robustly segment \gls{EL} images of \gls{PV} modules without notable requirements of labeled training data.